Yellow Emperor — Culture Hero and Founder of Country in Chinese History

 According to ancient mythical legends, a beautiful phoenix showed up in the secular world, carrying a picture on which indicated the most important virtues required to be a king.

-Soon, a yellow dragon awarded the Yellow Emperor a magical book which included valuable knowledge regarding Chinese astrology, geology, medicine, divination.
+Soon, a yellow dragon awarded the Yellow Emperor a magical book that included valuable knowledge regarding Chinese astrology, geology, medicine, divination.

 Either way, the Yellow Emperor passed on all of his knowledge to his people and brought them a great epoch.